 A Montessori education is holistic, it considers all aspects of development: physical, aesthetic, social, emotional, spiritual and cognitive.
 Maria Montessori viewed life as a series of transformations, each stage characterized by the emergence and disappearance of special potentialities or sensitivities.
 This series of transformations is a natural, normal, spontaneous process through four “planes of development”: the first from birth to six years, the second from six to twelve, the third from twelve to eighteen, and the fourth from eighteen to twenty-four.
 A child progresses from sensory motor to abstraction to moral development.
 Montessori is a child-centered pedagogy that is designed to help children with their task of self-construction as they develop through these planes, from childhood to maturity.

-To help the child discover his/her interests and passions.
+To help the child discover his/her TALENTS, interests and passions.

 We believe that:

-The City Country School Children’s House is a small and completely independent two-floor building, with a garden.
-The only parts of the building that are not the children’s are the small office and the basement; every other space, including the stairs, is a prepared environment for children three to six years old.
+The City Country School Children’s House is a small and completely independent two-floor building, a perfectly prepared environment for children three to six years old.
+It has a garden, with a big sandbox, climbing frame, wooden blocks, vegetable garden, fruit trees.

 Children’s House is where the child learns to know and to trust his or her environment, to be part of a community, to act upon the surroundings, to find his or her concentration, to experience the pleasure of work and to become autonomous.